erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/unlock-bootloader-en.md

    - Open the Mi Flash Unlock Tool and sign in with the same Mi account.
    - Put your device in Fastboot Mode and connect it to your PC.
    - Use the Mi Unlock Tool on your PC to unlock the bootloader.
-   - If it shows a waiting period error after 99%, likely 72 hours/3 days, close everything and wait until the period is over, then repeat step 4.
+   - If it shows a waiting period error, likely 168 hours/7 days, close everything and wait until the period is over, then repeat step 4.

 #### Credits and Acknowledgements: